Rotorua Cafes - The cafe culture is alive and thriving in Rotorua with a number of them being quite funky and quirky.

 Contact: Ph+64 7 3477586

 Abracadabra has a very cool, funky Moroccan theme going on.
-From the vibrant furnishings brought in from Morocco to the fabulous menu that includes exotic food, it's definitely an experience.
+From the vibrant furnishings brought in from Morocco to the fabulous menu that includes exotic foods of Mexico and Spain, it's definitely an experience.

 I went along with a group once and we had platters with delicious Moroccan spiced chips, spicy Hungarian sausage, prawn cutlets plus lots more.
 I'll just say, we didn't leave hungry that's for sure.

-The Abracadabra Menu has a good range from cabinet food through to Moroccan dinners fit for a King… or Queen.
+Abracadabra has a good range from cabinet food through to dinners fit for a King… or Queen.

 Where: 1263 Amohia St